Skip to main content

 The Perioikoi ("dwellers around") were free non-citizens living in around 70 to 100 outlying poleis in Laconia and Messenia.
 They had local self-government within their own communities but were subject to Sparta in foreign and military affairs.

-What is the Helots?
+What are the Helots?

 Show answer